 Debates and Amendments

 After a motion is introduced by its proposer, there is an opportunity for questions about it and debate.
-Amendments to motions can be submitted in advance of the meeting.
-More detail about this is available in the by-laws Chapter 1.
+Amendments to motions can also be submitted.

 Making Sense of the Agenda